Robert W. Putnam, Ph.D.

 My research focuses on the cellular neuroscience of acid sensitive neurons within the brainstem, especially the role of these neurons in the control of breathing and in the genesis of panic disorder.
 We study the neurons from the brainstem of neonatal rats and mice and determine their responses to elevated CO2 and decreased pH.
 Many of the neurons we study are believed to play a major role in controlling ventilation and our work is thus of relevance to disorders that involve altered respiratory drive, such as sudden infant death syndrome (SIDS) and sleep apnea.
 There are two main thrusts of our work.

-The Role of a G-protein Coupled Receptor in Panic Disorder: We are now studying a knock-out mouse that exhibits reduced anxiety and panic disorder.
+The Role of a G-protein Coupled Receptor in Panic Disorder: We are studying a knock-out mouse that exhibits reduced anxiety and panic disorder.
 This mouse has a G-protein coupled receptor protein, expressed in T cells, that is knocked out.
 This protein is the T cell death associated gene-8 (TDAG8).
 These mice curiously exhibit reduced anxiety, which is usually induced by exposure to high levels of CO2.
 We are studying the response to elevated CO2 in neurons from brain regions that express high levels of TDAG8 (predominantly in the circumventricular organs) in control and TDAG8 knock-out mice.
-Our hypothesis is that the neuronal response to high levels of CO2 is blunted in neurons from knock-out mice.
-Since the protein that is knocked out is from T cells, we also hypothesize that this effect is mediated by a change in inflammation.
-This work represents novel studies on a previously unexplored role for inflammation in the control of breathing.
+We have found that the neuronal response to high levels of CO2 is blunted in neurons from knock-out mice.
+The protein that is knocked out is from T cells, and we have shown CO2-induced acidification is sensed by TDAG8 on microglia, resulting in the release of interleukins (IL-1β) which stimulate neurons and result in increased anxiety.
+This work represents novel studies on a previously unexplored role for inflammation in anxiety and panic disorder.

 Imber AN, Putnam RW (2012).
 Postnatal development and activation of L-type Ca2+ currents in locus coeruleus (LC) neurons: implications for a role for Ca2+ in central chemosensitivity.
 J Appl Physiol 112:1715-1726.